notkatsuu/kMusicPlayer/README.md

 # kMusicPlayer

-kMusicPlayer is a powerful music player built with C and Raylib.
-It provides a sleek and intuitive interface for playing your favorite music tracks.
+kMusicPlayer is a visual music player built with C and Raylib.
+It provides a simple visual interface for playing your favorite music tracks.
+The target of this project is developing a software to be able to enjoy music also in a visual way.w

 <p align="center">
   <img src="images/demo.gif" alt="Main Interface of kMusicPlayer" width="400">